Denton County Court Records

 Requesting Copies

-To obtain copies of civil records from the District Clerk, complete the Records Request Form and submit it in person, by mail, fax, or email.
+To get copies of civil records from the District Clerk, complete the Records Request Form and submit it in person, by mail, fax, or email.
 Standard fees apply: $1.00 per page for non-certified copies, $5.00 certificate and seal plus $1.00 per page for certified copies, and $5.00 per name for clerk-conducted searches.
 The miscellaneous fees schedule provides a full breakdown of all applicable charges.

 For county court civil records, contact the County Clerk's Courts Division at (940) 349-2012.